 We’re all accustomed to the old way of doing things.
 You go to the store to pick up a bushel of apples, but none are on the sales floor.
 So you ask the employee in produce if perhaps they have any more in the back that they haven’t yet stocked.
 The worker checks the stockroom, and returns with one fresh bushel of apples.
+At the time you may not have realize dit, but this is a prime example of benefiting from a warehouse management system.

 Today’s marketplace functions similarly, but on a much grander scale.
-The Internet ties together consumers and vendors that are often nowhere near each other in terms of geography.
+The internet ties together consumers and vendors that are often nowhere near each other in terms of geography.
 Now the customer, the store, and sometimes even the produce employee are all in different locations, but you still want that bushel of apples, and the worker can simply “check in the back”.
 Vendors need a better way to track inventory and anticipate order fulfillment demands in real-time and that’s where WMS, or warehouse management systems come into play.

 An Overview Of Warehouse Management Systems